-Publishers will see a big drop in ad revenue as advertisers won’t be able to identify the publisher’s audience, meaning they won’t pay as much for the impressions.
+Publishers see a big drop in ad revenue as advertisers aren’t able to identify the publisher’s audience, meaning they don’t pay as much for the impressions.

-Other revenue-making activities like audience extension will also be heavily impacted.
+Other revenue-making activities like audience extension are also heavily impacted.

 Because most SSPs and ad exchanges make money by adding a margin on top of the price of media, when publishers earn less, so do they.

-When Chrome stops supporting third-party cookies, SSPs and ad exchanges won’t be able to identify users on a publisher’s website, which will impact behavioral ad targeting, attribution, and measurement.
+Without third-party cookies, SSPs and ad exchanges aren’t able to identify users on a publisher’s website, which impacts behavioral ad targeting, attribution, and measurement.

-Although ad networks will still be able to display ads on different websites, things like behavioral targeting, attribution, and reach will be affected.
+Although ad networks are still able to display ads on different websites without the use of third-party cookies, activities like behavioral targeting, attribution, and reach are affected.

-Showing ads to an advertiser’s target audience will be much harder to do because DSPs won’t be able to identify whether a publisher’s audience matches the advertiser’s target criteria.
+Showing ads to an advertiser’s target audience is much harder to do because DSPs aren’t able to identify whether a publisher’s audience matches the advertiser’s target criteria.

 A majority of DMPs use third-party cookies to identify users and build profiles about them, which advertisers and DSPs then use for ad targeting.

-Advertisers and publishers won’t be able to use these audiences after 2020, meaning the core business offering of most DMPs will be severely impacted.
+Without third-party cookies, advertisers and publishers aren’t able to use these audiences, meaning the core business offering of most DMPs is severely impacted.

-Because SSPs and DSPs won’t be able to identify audiences on websites, advertisers won’t be able to run behavioral and retargeted ad campaigns, which will lower the reach and performance of their campaigns and lead to less conversions, sales, etc.
+Because SSPs and DSPs aren’t able to identify audiences on websites, advertisers aren’t able to run behavioral and retargeted ad campaigns, which lowers the reach and performance of their campaigns and lead to less conversions, sales, etc.

 But it will just have to play by a different set of rules.